 QRP Tools for Charitable Giving

 QRP is an excellent vehicle for supporting a seller’s charitable intentions.
 This may be particularly attractive for assets that, by their nature, have looming taxable gains due to maturities or redemptions, such as debt securities or preferred shares.
 Many of our clients use trust structures to implement their investment strategies.
 Certain trusts can be designed to forestall or eliminate capital gains, while providing financial benefits to both the donor and the charity of his choosing.
 In its simplest form, the QRP may be donated outright to the subject charity.
-Remember, passing QRP through one’s estate or through gifting does not constitute a taxable disposition of the asset.
+Remember, passing QRP through one’s estate or through gifting does not constitute a taxable disposition of the asset for the donor.
+In fact the gift is tax-deductible.

 Section 4.
 Conclusions